Corvette PPF, Tint & Ceramic Pricing

 The C8 sits extremely low, and its front bumper, rocker panels, and side intakes collect road debris at speed.
 Owners routinely report visible chipping on the front fascia within a few hundred miles.
 The rocker panels behind the doors are equally exposed — front tires throw debris directly into them.
 In Florida's construction-heavy corridors, the damage accelerates.

-Carbon Fiber Roof Sun Damage
+Carbon Fiber Roof UV Protection

 The C8's removable carbon fiber roof panel has a thin factory clear coat that breaks down under UV exposure.
 Once it fails, the carbon weave develops permanent yellowing that cannot be corrected — sanding deep enough to remove it risks exposing the raw weave.
 Replacement panels run $2,600–$4,000+ for the part alone.
 PPF prevents the damage entirely.